CUP-ECS/beatnik/PROJECTS.md

 1. Combine a Z-model example (e.g. the fluid mixing rate example) with a fluid solver benchmark, including representative data movement between the two solvers, to provide a coupled code communication benchmark //even if migrated data// isn't actually used by either solver.

+1. Add remeshing support to regenerate the interface surface and node distribution along that surface as the simulation runs, including adding additional points and/or moving points to areas of high vorticity (where interface rollup happens).